pacchio/pacchio/README.md

   <p>I'm a Software Engineer @ Klarna.</p>

   💻 &nbsp;I love technology and all what is related to it \
-  💡 &nbsp;I'm very curious and I always want to improve \
+  💡 &nbsp;I'm very curious and I always want to learn something new \
-  🤖 &nbsp;I'm on track to learn more about AI models and how to combine them to create something new \
+  🤖 &nbsp;I'm on track to learn more about AI models \
   🌱 &nbsp;I'm father of <u>[Ordify](https://ordify.it/)</u>, my first big project started in 2021 \
   ⚡️ &nbsp;Fun fact: I like to grow plants, which in some way for me is like coding a software ➡️ if you dedicate them passion and perseverance, their growth will give you interesting results!
 </p>